ryanatkn/gro/src/docs/build.md

 } satisfies Gro_Config;
 ```

-The config is hashed (never logged) to protect sensitive values.
+The config is hashed and never logged to protect sensitive values.
 Any change triggers a rebuild.

 See [config.md](config.md#build_cache_config) for more details on `build_cache_config`.